kwebio/kweb-docs/gettingstarted.rst

 Some familiarity with `Kotlin <https://kotlinlang.org/>`_ is assumed, as is familiarity with `Gradle <https://gradle.org/>`_.
 You should also have some familiarity with HTML.

-Adding Kweb to your project
+Adding Kweb to your Gradle project
 ---------------------------

 Add these to your repositories and dependencies {blocks} in your `build.gradle` or `build.gradle.kt` files.

 *Replace LATEST_VERSION with the latest version of Kweb, which you can find on* `https://jitpack.io/#kwebio/kweb-core <https://jitpack.io/#kwebio/kweb-core>`_.

-Groovy DSL
+Gradle (Groovy)
 ~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: gradle